 If you take Highway 95 south at Burns Junction, instead of north, you’ll eventually find McDermitt.
 When I asked the lady in Jordan Valley what we should look for between the two towns, she just shook her head and said “sagebrush and jackrabbits”, and she wasn’t wrong.

 I first heard of McDermitt’s football team while reading an article by John Glionna a few years ago.
 For years the school has had trouble finding enough players to field a team in Nevada’s 1A-8-man division, and Glionna does a great job of documenting those struggles, so you should read that before you continue.
 He then wrote a follow-up story last year that puts this game in context, so you’ll also want to read that one.
+Glionna has also written an entire book about McDermitt and their football team that I look forward to reading someday.
 I was hoping to get to McDermitt to watch the Bulldogs break their losing streak, and there was part of me that was a little disappointed when I saw the score of their Owyhee game last year, but it’s a trip that takes some planning, and it wasn’t until now that we could get there and see them in action.

 Mining, especially of mercury, has historically been the economic basis for the local economy, but the last of the mercury mines closed over 30 years ago, and population has been in decline since then, though a few gold mines continue to operate.
 These days the reservation, the school district, and the Say When casino are the biggest things going in McDermitt.
 With that in mind, we checked into our room and walked across the street to see if we could put the Say When out of business.
 They may have been happy to take the money we spent on dinner and drinks, but they hadn’t seen us play blackjack yet.
 Looking back on it, maybe playing the penny-ante blackjack machine was not the best plan for bankrupting the casino, but Mrs. Ednold and I did both end up winning, and slept soundly knowing we’d be back to finish them off after breakfast.

-When we walked back in the next morning, I half expected to see our pictures on the wall, alerting staff to be on the lookout for the card-counting cheats who had taken them to the cleaners the night before, but I didn’t notice any.
+When we walked back in the next morning, I half expected to see our pictures on the wall, alerting staff to be on the lookout for the card-counting sharps who had taken them to the cleaners the night before, but I didn’t notice any.
 After the biscuits and gravy, we decided to go for the kill this time, playing keno at 5₵ a pop.
-That proved to be a poor decision, and we ended up saying “when” before the house did, but that just means the Say When casino will still be there next time we’re in McDermitt, which is a comforting thought.
+That turned out to be an unwise decision, and we ended up saying “when” before the house did, but that just means the Say When casino will still be there next time we’re in McDermitt, which is a comforting thought.

 So, it was a slightly humbled pair that drove east on Stateline Road to grab a parking space beside the other cars lined up with a view of the football field.
 The field is surrounded by a dirt/sand running track with a press box/snack bar combination apparently made from a shipping container or two.
 It probably got a little warm in there, but it works well for the purpose.
 There were small aluminum bleachers set up on each side of the field, and they did get some use but, as with the other small schools we’d been to, most of the fans in McDermitt sat up their folding chairs at the edge of the field, or just walked around without ever settling in one spot, or stayed in their cars with a perfect view of the action.